 Event Runs November 29th – New Years from 4:30pm until Midnight

 This Northwest side neighborhood of Chicago has been a popular destination to see neighborhood Christmas light since the 60’s.
 You will find 6 blocks of homes uniquely decorated for Christmas and Hanukkah.

 It gets prett busy and on weekend nights.
 You may even find traffic jams as cars slowly drive though looking at the beautiful lights.
 Load up on some cookies and hot chocolate and take the kids on a fun drive through this historic neighborhood.
-Their Facebook page is a little out of date Sauganash Holiday Lights but use it to help you find the neighborhood.

 I hope your family can find a few great places to view Christmas Light Displays this year.
 Our family has enjoyed spending Christmas in Chicago visiting all of these beautiful light displays and I am sure your family will love them too!